Pets and Other Animals

 Portraits and Portrait Commission Fees

-When I painted Old Timer, it was a very warm day and I sat watching that doggy flick his tail in and out from bright sunlight to cool shadow, over and over.
-I knew how he felt!
+When I painted Old Timer, it was a very warm day and as I sat watching that doggy flick his tail in and out from bright sunlight to cool shadow, over and over, I knew just how he felt!
 Another time, I went to the Philadelphia Zoo to draw a gorilla.
-I don’t remember the big guy’s name now, but I do remember how he sat there, motionless, for over and hour while I sketched him.
+I don’t remember the big guy’s name now, but I do remember how he sat there motionless for over and hour while I sketched him.
 The weirdest thing of all was when I got up, he got up!
 It had been no different than an actual session with a human being.
 There was definitely a connection between us.
 That’s the way it always is for me when drawing animals.
 There is an invisible bond between us; a drawing of the animal’s spirit into my own.

 How to Commission Original Artwork by Santoleri: